The Basics: Defining How Much Alcohol is Too Much

 What is the clinical utility of the “heavy drinking day” metric?

 Knowing what counts as a heavy drinking day—4 or more drinks for women and 5 or more for men—can be clinically useful in two ways.
-First, brief screening tools recommended by the U.S. Preventive Services Task Force—such as the AUDIT-C and the NIAAA single alcohol screening question—ask about heavy drinking days.28 (See Core article on screening and assessment.)
-These tools allow you to identify the patients who need your advice and assistance to cut down or quit.
+First, brief screening tools recommended by the U.S. Preventive Services Task Force—such as the AUDIT-C and the NIAAA single alcohol screening question—ask about heavy drinking days.41 (See Core article on screening and assessment.)
+These tools allow you to identify the patients who need your advice and may need assistance to cut down or quit.

 In closing, to gauge how much alcohol is too much for patients, you will need to look at their individual circumstances and assess the risks and health effects.
 At one end of the spectrum, any alcohol is too much for some patients, as noted above.
 At the other end, patterns such as heavy and binge drinking are clearly high risk and should be avoided.
 In the zone in between, for people who choose to drink, current research indicates the less, the better.8,9